-This mural , 50 Years and Counting, depicts the 50th anniversary of the Mustang and a tribute to Edmonton’s last 50 years.
+This 12 foot high by 120 foot wide mural , 50 Years and Counting, depicts the 50th anniversary of the Mustang and a tribute to Edmonton’s last 50 years.
 As my client Empire Collision celebrated their 50th anniversary they wanted their story painted as community support; the triumphs, aspirations, and successes of Edmonton.

 The mural transitions through 50 years of Edmonton moving from 1964 to 2014, and moving from the past on the left forward to the present on the right.
-This coincides with Empire Collision's 50th anniversary this year, so they have decided to give back to the community with a mural that celebrates our town.
+This coincides with Empire Collision's 50th anniversary, so they decided to give back to the community with a mural that celebrates our town.
 There are six vehicles in total or one per decade, progressively becoming newer towards the right.

 Starting on the left with the 60's we see the opening of the palisades in Fort Edmonton Park and one of the first Klondike Days.
 In the foreground is a 64 mustang and the captain of the Oil Kings with the 63 Memorial Cup.